Pediatric Fractures of the Upper Extremities

 Supracondylar Humerus Fractures

 Anterior SC injuries can be felt as a bump near the SC joint with visible deformity.
-Posterior SC injuries are more subtle and more easily missed unless clinical vigilance is maintained.
-Red flags that may help to identify patients requiring more urgent treatment for posterior dislocation include dyspnea, dysphagia, stridor, pulse changes from the contralateral arm, venous congestion of the arm, and parasthesias.
+Posterior SC injuries are more subtle and can be easily missed unless clinical vigilance is maintained.
+Red flags that may help to identify patients requiring more urgent treatment for posterior dislocation include dyspnea, dysphagia, stridor, pulse changes from the contralateral arm, venous congestion of the arm, and paresthesias.

 SC injuries can be identified with AP and serendipity (40 degree cephalic tilt) radiographs of the bilateral clavicles in order to detect subtle differences between the injured and un-injured SC joints.
 Often an axial CT scan will show the diagnosis more definitively, including the direction of dislocation and potential mediastinal compression.